-The best Chase metal credit card is the Chase Sapphire Preferred Rewards Card.
-The Sapphire Preferred Card is made of metal with a blue finish, weighs 13 grams, and offers up to $750 in travel as an initial rewards bonus.
-Cardholders also earn 1-2 points per $1 spent on purchases.
+The best Chase metal credit card is the Chase Sapphire Preferred® Card.
+This card is made of metal with a blue finish, weighs 13 grams, and offers 100,000 points as an initial rewards bonus.
+Cardholders also earn 1 - 2 points per $1 spent on purchases.
 At $95, the annual fee isn’t too bad, either, considering all the rewards you get in return.… read full answer

 Chase has more metal credit cards than any other issuer (Amex is up there too).
 All of Chase’s metal credit card offers require at least good credit for approval, and some you need excellent credit to get.

 You don’t have to do anything special to get the Capital One Venture metal card.
-All new cardholders who are approved for Capital One Venture will receive the metal version, unless they specifically request to.
-There was a special promotion that you could customize the card with a photo.
+All new cardholders who are approved for Capital One Venture will receive the metal version, unless they specifically request to customize the card with a photo.
 This is a special promotion that’s been going since February 15, 2017.
 Capital One has not yet announced an end date.… read full answer

 Here’s how to get the Capital One Venture metal card: